-The convolutional neural networks proved to be breakthrough in the computer vision tasks and relatively match the human accuracy.
-These networks are very computational intense to extract the hierarchies to features to detect the objects in images.
-The state-of-the-art CNN networks are trained on huge datasets and used to classify the number of classes of different objects by providing the score for each class.
-The problem with these networks, they actually have single prediction for each image.
-If there are multiple objects in single image, these networks detect the most prominent object in an image.
-The advanced convolutional neural networks such as FCNs and encoder-decoder CNNs which can detect the multiple objects as well localize the objects by using pixel-wise prediction.
-The pixel-wise prediction enables to learn which pixel of an image belongs to which class of object.
-Recently, the FCNs have become the state-of-the-art methods to do the segmentation tasks for both non-medical and medical imaging and proved their superiority over the conventional machine learning and other deep learning methods.
-We used the four different variants of FCNs that are FCN-AlexNet, FCN-32s, FCN-16s, and FCN-8s to perform the skin cancer segmentation task.
+FCNs and encoder-decoder CNNs can detect the multiple objects as well as localize the objects by using pixel-wise prediction.
+This enables to learn which pixel of an image belongs to which class of object.
+Recently, FCNs have become the state-of-the-art methods for segmentation tasks on both non-medical and medical imaging, which are superior to conventional machine learning and other deep learning methods.
+We used the four different variants of FCNs (FCN-AlexNet, FCN-32s, FCN-16s, and FCN-8s) and assessed their performance on multi-class skin lesions segmentation.

-The first variant FCN-AlexNet is a modified version of original state-of-the-art classification model called AlexNet which won ImageNet ILSVRC-2012 competition in classification category \cite{long2015fully, krizhevsky2012imagenet}.
+The first variant FCN-AlexNet is a modified version of original state-of-the-art classification model called AlexNet, which won ImageNet ILSVRC-2012 competition in the classification category \cite{long2015fully}\cite{krizhevsky2012imagenet}.
 The FCN-AlexNet enables the pixel-wise prediction by using the deconvolutional layers which up-sample the features learned by the earlier convolutional layers.
 We have trained the FCN-AlexNet on the Caffe deep learning framework \cite{jia2014caffe}.
 The input and ground truth images are both 500$\times$375.
 We have fine-tuned the network parameters to allow the method more time to learn the features from dermoscopy images by using 100 epochs, stochastic gradient descent with a learning rate of 0.0001.